emmy-1/Y-Combinator_datapipline/README.md

 1. **Configure Snowflake Connection**: Ensure you have the necessary environment variables set for your Snowflake connection.
 You can use a `.env` file to store these variables securely.
  Code Snippet for Snowflake Configuration

-Create a `.env` file in your project directory with the following content:
+Create a `.env` file in your project directory with the following content:'

 SNOWFLAKE_USER=my_user
 SNOWFLAKE_PASSWORD=my_password
 SNOWFLAKE_ACCOUNT=my_account